audy/lederhosen/readme.md

 Trim (Illumina) reads using quality scores.
 Output will be a directory of fasta files.
 Reads can optionally be gzipped.

     lederhosen trim --reads_dir=reads/*.txt --out_dir=trimmed/

+The trimming process will reverse complement the "right" pair so that both reads are in the forward orientation.

 ### Create Database